mad01/mad01.github.io/_posts/2016-07-20-docker-apline-image-size-improvments.md

 late: 2016-07-20
 categories: docker python python3 alpine linux golang go
 ---
-Working with docker images to minimize the footprint i.e the size if a image.
+Working with docker images to minimise the footprint i.e the size if a image.
 There is a few things that you can do to get smaller images.
-I will show some examples for a small go and python3 service built in a debian and alpine linux based image to compare the result and the footprint that a image gets when you do it right.
+I will show some examples for a small go and python3 service built in a Debian and alpine linux based image to compare the result and the footprint that a image.

 The key to building small docker images is only use `one` `RUN` step in the Dockerfile.
 Why you might think.
 Every RUN in docker is a layer.
 The layer will contain what you do in that layer like adding package cache.
-If you then remove the cache in a later RUN you will still have it in the paret layers.
-So what you do is use alof of `&&` in the same RUN and in the end remove the files and cache you done need.
+If you then remove the cache in a later RUN you will still have it in the parent layers.
+So what you do is use al lot of `&&` in the same RUN and in the end remove the files and cache you done need.
 Selecting the base image will affect you the most when it comes to footprint.
-I will look on debian and alpine based images.
+I will look on Debian and alpine based images.

 I will use the python official images as a reference like `python:3.5` that is based on jessie with a size of `694 MB`, and the Alpine Linux version `python:3.5-alpine` with a size of `73 MB` .

 One of Alpines key features i see other then the base size of `4.8 MB` , is `virtual package` it lets you assign packages to one or multiple virtual packages.
-The package is then used for builds for example and then you remove it when done.
-This means that you in a easy way can remove the dependencies you dont need globaly in the image.
+When you are done just remove the virtual package.

-The referece app is a small rest service returning a 200 with `{"status": "OK"}` for both python and go.
+The reference app is a small rest service returning status 200 with a body containing json `{"status": "OK"}` for both python and go.

 Lets start with creating a image based on the `python:3.5` image with a starting size of `694 MB`, after build the result is `702.5 MB`
 {% highlight bash %}